Sharptor: Bus

 Sharptor is relatively remote and does not have any direct public transport links.
-The nearest bus stop is at Darley Ford Garage, 1.3 mi, where the 112 bus (Callington Community College to Minions) and 236 bus (Liskeard to Launceston, via Darite, North Hill and South Petherwin) stop.
+The nearest bus stop is at Darley Ford Garage, 1.3 mi, where the 78 bus runs north and south with the route, northward, Liskeard to Launceston, via Pensilva, North Hill, and South Petherwin via Pensilva, North Hill, South Petherwin and in reverse southward.

 Rail

 The nearest mainline rail service is Liskeard, 8 mi.
 Trains run northwest to London Paddington station and southwest to Penzance railway station.
 The trains are run by GWR.